 The Chief Finance Officer is responsible for the preparation of the Council's statement of accounts in accordance with the proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in Great Britain ("the Code").

-In preparing this statement of accounts, the Chief Finance Officer has :- kept proper accounting records which were up to date:
+In preparing this statement of accounts, the Chief Finance Officer has :-

 - selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code.

 The Chief Finance Officer has also :-